BhaveshKapil/Image-Colorization/README.md

 ### Loss function we optimize

-The earlier loss function helps to produce good-looking colorful images that seem real, but to further help the models and introduce some supervision in our task, we combine this loss function with L1 Loss (you might know L1 loss as mean absolute error) of the predicted colors compared with the actual colors:
+The previous loss function contributes to generating visually appealing and realistic colorful images.
+However, in order to provide additional support to the models and incorporate some guidance in our objective, we incorporate the L1 Loss (also known as mean absolute error) between the predicted colors and the actual colors.

 ![L1 loss](./files/l1_loss.jpg)

-If we use L1 loss alone, the model still learns to colorize the images but it will be conservative and most of the time uses colors like "gray" or "brown" because when it doubts which color is the best, it takes the average and uses these colors to reduce the L1 loss as much as possible (it is similar to the blurring effect of L1 or L2 loss in super resolution task).
-Also, the L1 Loss is preferred over L2 loss (or mean squared error) because it reduces that effect of producing gray-ish images.
-So, our combined loss function will be:
+When only L1 loss is employed, the model continues to acquire the ability to add color to the images.
+However, it tends to be cautious and frequently selects colors such as "gray" or "brown" when it is uncertain about the optimal choice.
+This behavior is motivated by the desire to minimize the L1 loss by taking the average and utilizing these colors, resulting in a similar blurring effect observed in L1 or L2 loss in the super resolution task.
+Furthermore, L1 loss is favored over L2 loss (or mean squared error) because it mitigates the tendency to generate images with a grayish appearance.
+Therefore, our combined loss function will be as follows:

 ![loss](./files/loss.jpg)